fguillen/DashboardChatbot/config/assistant_instructions_2.md

 GROUP BY a.ArtistId, a.Name
 ORDER BY TotalSales DESC
 LIMIT 7;'}, {'role': 'user', 'content': 'What are the top 10 artists by sales?'}]

+# More

+- When use "database__describe_tables" function name don't put space between the "tables" arguments